10 Neuroscience-Backed Habits for Highly Effective Leaders

 Leaders who manage stress effectively are seen as stable and reliable, especially in crisis situations.
 This calm demeanor can have a soothing effect on the entire team, creating a more productive and positive work environment.

-Stress management is not just a personal issue; it's a leadership skill.
+Stress management is a leadership skill.
 By mastering your brain's response to stress, you not only enhance your own performance but also create a healthier, more resilient team.
 Effective stress management leads to better decision-making, improved emotional regulation, and overall stronger leadership.

 Habit 9: Optimizing Sleep